How To Feed A Loon

 Cream cheese – Softened to room temperature.

 Spinach – Fresh, mature spinach is best.
 Baby spinach is a fine substitute.
 Frozen can be used in a pinch.
-Allow it to fully thaw and then squeeze all of the excess liquid out of it.
+Allow it to fully thaw and then squeeze all excess liquid out of it.

 White beans – Canned is just fine.
 Cannellini or Great Northern are wonderful options.